Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 FlyingPress Top Features

-- Link Preloading – Intelligently preload links in the viewport and load them instantly when a user clicks on them.
+Link Preloading – Intelligently preload links in the viewport, then load them instantly when a user clicks them.
 These links are loaded in the background HTML, and stop loading if the server is busy.
 This prevents it from overworking your host server and causing CPU spikes.

-- Optimize Google Font – Most top caching plugins let you host Google font locally, optimize and preload the font, combined font, and select fallback font display.
+Optimize Google Font – Most top caching plugins let you host Google fonts locally, optimize and preload the font, combine fonts, and select a fallback font display.

 Pros and Cons of FlyingPress